TrinityBarber/Anna-Atkins/README.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/4/48/Anna_Atkins_1861.jpg" attribution="Unknown authorUnknown author, Public domain, via Wikimedia Commons">
 <param ve-map center="Q936183" zoom="10">
 <param ve-map center="Q99678204" zoom="10">
 <br><br>

 Anna had first worked with her father, in her early 20’s illustrating her father’s translation of Genera of Shells, by Jean Baptiste de Lamarck.
 Although scientific work was mostly inaccessible to women of the time, due to her father’s link to Royal Sociality and his work at the British Museum she was able to have access to work within botany, as well as due to botany being more open to women than other sciences.
+With Anna’s fathers link to the Royal Society, she was well acquainted with William henry fox talbot and Sir John Herschel, the inventor of the calotype processes, used famously by Anna Atkins in botany studies, and the photographic process.
+Anna was gifted a camera in 1841, although none of the photos taken with the camera has survived.
+Though calotype was of greater interest to Anna, as she implemented calotype into her work in botany, making negative prints of plants.
+Anna later self-published these works in 1843 in her book Photographs of British Algae: Cyanotype Impressions.

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/f/f0/Anna_Atkins_-_New_Zealand_-_Google_Art_Project.jpg" attribution="Anna Atkins, Public domain, via Wikimedia Commons">
 <param ve-map center="Q6373" zoom="10">
+<br><br>

+**John George Children**
+John George Children, Anna Atkins’s father, was a chemist, mineralogist and zoologist born on the 18 May 1777 in Tonbridge and died on the 1 January 1852 in Halstead.
+In 1789 he married Hester Anna Holwell, born on the 25 March 1777 in Timberscombe and died 15 November 1800 in Tonbridge, shortly after the birth of Anna Atkins.
+John then remarried in 1809 to Caroline, the daughter of George Furlong Wise of Woolston but died the following year.